its-fonsy/subito-it-scraper/README.md

 # Subito.it scraper

-A simple python script that fetches data from subito.it offers and tracks item.
+A python script that scrape subito.it items and tracks them.

 Inspired from
 [subito-it-searcher](https://github.com/morrolinux/subito-it-searcher).